joaostroher/insomnia-plugin-gist-sync/README.md

 ## Installation

-[Click here ](insomnia://plugins/install?name=insomnia-plugin-gist-sync) or install the `insomnia-plugin-gist-sync` plugin from Preferences > Plugins.
+Install the `insomnia-plugin-gist-sync` plugin from Preferences > Plugins.

 ## Configure